KoichiHirahata/GraphicRenamer/README.md

 GraphicRenamer
 =============
-File management tool which can handle JPEG files, PDF files, and Endoscopy images.
+The file management tool that can handle JPEG files, PDF files, and endoscopy images.

 ##Description
 This software will make patient's ID name folder and store files.